dmalveiro/continuous-discrete-pinn-beltrami/README.md

 For example, the data files stored at `continuous-discrete-pinn-beltrami/V_PINN/beltrami_V_PINN_1/RUN_1000_sigmoid_1e_5` correspond to the case study where the model was trained with vanilla PINNs, using GPU number 1, with sigmoid activation function and initial learning rate equal to $10^{-5}$.

-## Correspondence between results from the report and the data files
+## Correspondence between results from the PDF report and the data files

-The correspondence between the figures and tables from the report in annex and the output files of `post_processing_V_PINN.py` or `post_processing_DT_PINN.py` (or the .xlsx file) is presented below.
+The correspondence between the figures and tables from the .pdf report in annex and the output files of `post_processing_V_PINN.py` or `post_processing_DT_PINN.py` (or the .xlsx file) is presented below.

 Figure 2:
 - `continuous-discrete-pinn-beltrami/*_weights/V_PINN/beltrami_V_PINN_*/RUN_1000_*/CSV_post_processing/min_max_total_losses.csv`